Laboratorio-de-Pedometria/pedometrics-package/README.md

 straightforward: because they were not available as a computer program ready to be used.
 This was also making it difficult to reproduce the analyses carried out by others.
-Creating a generic package for R – a popular programing language among pedometricians – could be a solution.
+Creating a generic package for R – a popular programming language among pedometricians – could be a solution.

 The current **pedometrics** package is an implementation of miscellaneous functions for various pedometric purposes.
 This includes